Skip to content

 next arrownext arrow

-There is a place that not many people have had the opportunity of visiting called the Kingdom of Bhutan.
-We had the privilege of spending time there with two student groups in 2023 and one adult group, and student groups in 2019 and 2017.
-There are several reasons why we continue to return to Bhutan, but the main driving force is because we believe that Bhutan’s palpable, calm energy, coupled with its stunning Himalayan landscape, it’s spiritual teachings and low-volume approach to tourism make it the ideal location for us to share an incredible journey where all participants can not only reground and connect with themselves, but also learn many important life lessons that will help guide them throughout their lives.
+There is a place tucked away in the Himalayas that not many people have had the opportunity to visit called the Kingdom of Bhutan.
+Over the past eight years, we have had the privilege of spending time in Bhutan with student groups and will be back in March 2024 with one school.
+We have helped facilitate student experiences in Bhutan in 2017 (one group/two schools), 2019 (one group/two schools), 2023 (2 groups/four schools) and one adult group in 2023.
+There are several reasons why we continue to return to Bhutan.
+Still, the main driving force is because we believe that Bhutan’s palpable, calm energy, coupled with its stunning Himalayan landscape, its spiritual teachings and low-volume approach to tourism makes it the ideal location for us to share an incredible journey where all participants can not only reground and connect with themselves, but also learn many important life lessons that will help guide them throughout their lives.

 Video Highlights From Our 2017 Trip